Notice: Due to SB 042, 043, the Constitution is currently under amendment and may not reflect accurately.

-(1) The President is the head of Commonwealth.
-He or she has the right of pardon, to conduct foreign affairs, create executive orders, and to all other representative functions of the Commonwealth.
+(1) The Prince or Princess is the Head of State of the Commonwealth and is a ceremonial figurehead.
+He or she has the right to conduct foreign affairs, create and bestow titles of nobility, and all other representative functions of the Commonwealth.

-(3) Every resident citizen with the right to vote who has attained the age of twenty-one is eligible for the office of President or Vice-President.
+(2) Every resident citizen with the right to vote who has attained the age of twenty-one is eligible for the office of Chancellor or Vice-Chancellor.

-(4) Before taking office, President and Vice-Presidents take the following Oath or Affirmation: "I do solemnly swear (or affirm) that I will faithfully execute this office, honoring and protecting the Constitution of the Commonwealth of Dracul."
+(3) Before taking office, Chancellor and Vice-Chancellor take the following Oath or Affirmation: "I do solemnly swear (or affirm) that I will faithfully execute this office, honoring and protecting the Constitution of the Commonwealth of Dracul."

-(5) The President shall not be held accountable for actions performed in the exercise of his office except in the case of high treason, may be indicted only by the National Parliament, and shall be tried only by the Supreme Court.
+(4) The Chancellor shall not be held accountable for actions performed in the exercise of his office except in the case of high treason, may be indicted only by the National Parliament, and shall be tried only by the Supreme Court.

-(3) The President is Commander in Chief of the Armed Forces.
+(3) The Chancellor is Commander in Chief of the Armed Forces.

 Article 13 Impeachment

-An impeachment of the President by the National Parliament takes the form of a new presidential election.
+An impeachment of the Chancellor by the National Parliament takes the form of a new Chancellery election.